Mashey/tap-treez/README.md

 # Streams

 ## Incremental Streams
 All streams from the Treez API are setup to be Incremental.
 These are iterated based on the Update field for each table.
 The update field is then bookmarked for the next stream.
+(If there is not starting bookmark the beginning sync date is 2000-01-01T00:00:00.000-00:00)

 [Customers](https://code.treez.io/reference#customer_api)
 - Primary key fields: `customer_id`